sammabeza/art-thief/README.md

 # The Art of Theft
 A terminal-based art heist simulation game where players build their criminal reputation through strategic museum thefts.
 Built in C as a learning project to explore game mechanics, decision trees, risk/reward systems, and atmospheric narrative design.
+Inspired by the book "The Art Thief: A True Story of Love, Crime, and a Dangerous Obsession" by Michael Finkel.

 ## Features
 **Core Gameplay**